 Power of Attorney as per the form in Appendix 2;

-copies of the documents or certificates issued by the competent authorities in the country of registration of the Tenderer certifying confirmation of the fact that the Tenderer is not under the liquidation, insolvency procedure and testifying to the fact that its assets are not sequestrated and its activity is not suspended.
-Where the country of registration does not issue said documents, the Tenderer ought to submit only a bona fide declaration outlining also unavailability of such documents in the country of registration as per the form in [Appendix 4];
+copies of the documents or certificates issued by the competent authorities in the country of registration of the Investor certifying confirmation of the fact that the Investor is not under the liquidation, insolvency procedure and testifying to the fact that its assets are not sequestrated and its activity is not suspended.
+Where the country of registration does not issue said documents, the Investor ought to submit only a bona fide declaration outlining also unavailability of such documents in the country of registration as per the form in [Appendix 4];

-copies of the documents or certificates issued by the competent authorities in the country of registration of the Tenderer on criminal records or other equivalent documents issued confirming there are no criminal charges or decisions against the Tenderer.
-Where the country of registration does not issue said documents, the Tenderer ought to submit only a bona fide declaration as per the form in Appendix 3;
+copies of the documents or certificates issued by the competent authorities in the country of registration of the Investor on criminal records or other equivalent documents issued confirming there are no criminal charges or decisions against the Investor.
+Where the country of registration does not issue said documents, the Investor ought to submit only a bona fide declaration as per the form in Appendix 3;

-an attestation issued by a competent public authority in the jurisdiction of the Tenderer (i.e. tax authority), certifying that the Tenderer does not have unsettled tax liabilities or social security obligations, except where the Tender Commission deems such debt to be insignificant in Moldova or another relevant jurisdiction;
+an attestation issued by a competent public authority in the jurisdiction of the Investor (i.e. tax authority), certifying that the Investor does not have unsettled tax liabilities or social security obligations, except where the Tender Commission deems such debt to be insignificant in Moldova or another relevant jurisdiction;

-a written statement from the Tenderer as per the form in Appendix on the conflict of interest;
+a written statement from the Investor as per the form in Appendix on the conflict of interest;

-a document evidencing the organizational structure of the Tenderer as per [Appendix 5];
+a document evidencing the organizational structure of the Investor as per [Appendix 5];

-as to Beneficial Owners disclosure, disclose information on beneficial owners of the Prospective Tenderer (or each member of a Consortium) as detailed in [Appendix 5] including an up to date list of shareholders and information on ultimate beneficiaries of the Prospective Tenderer.
+as to Beneficial Owners disclosure, disclose information on beneficial owners of the Prospective Investor (or each member of a Consortium) as detailed in [Appendix 5] including an up to date list of shareholders and information on ultimate beneficiaries of the Prospective Investor.
 Information for each beneficial owner must include:

 the present full name and any former name;